 Every parent in the digital age will ponder this question at some point.
 Unfortunately, there is no one-size-fits-all answer.

 Smartphone usage is a reality of modern society, and teaching kids and teens to use them responsibly has become an important part of parenting.
-Before you rush out to buy the latest iPhone or Galaxy for your kids, go through the following checklist.

 Identify the uses of the smartphone